 If you haven’t been to the Golden Triangle of Andalucía (Seville, Cordoba and Granada) then you really haven’t seen Spain.
 The Moors occupied Spain for hundreds of years (Al-Andalus) and their influence on Spanish culture, architecture, music and language is most notable here in Andalusia.

 The Mudejar buildings and palaces in this region are breathtaking and unlike anything you’ll find in Spain’s typical tourist destinations (Barcelona, Madrid, Ibiza, etc.).
 Mudejar is a style of Iberian architecture and decoration influenced by Moorish taste and workmanship—the Alhambra in Granada, Alcazar in Seville and Cathedral in Cordoba are all examples of this unique style.

-Traveling to the Golden Triangle of Andalucía
+Getting to the Golden Triangle of Andalucía

 How many days should you spend in Seville, Cordoba and Granada?

-The Alhambra will take almost an entire day to see so plan to spend at least two nights in Granada.
-Cordoba is a small city; if you’re short on time you could just pass through for a few hours on your way to Granada or Seville.
-I’d suggest staying for at least one night—and maybe more if you’re visiting Cordoba in early May.
+The Alhambra will take 4+ hours to see so plan to spend at least two nights in Granada.
+Cordoba is a small city so if you’re short on time you could just pass through for a few hours on your way to Granada or Seville.
+If possible I’d suggest staying for at least one night—especially if you’re visiting Cordoba in early May.

-Important note, there are over 3 million visitors to the Alhambra each year and only a certain amount of people are allowed to visit at a time; your tickets will have a specific time slot you can see the Nasrid Palaces so be sure to pay attention to this detail when purchasing your tickets.
-Check out my post “Weekend Getaway to Granada” for more tips on visiting Granada and the Alhambra!
+Important note, there are over 3 million visitors to the Alhambra each year and only a certain amount of people are allowed to visit at a time.
+Your Alhambra tickets will have a specific time slot for seeing the Nasrid Palaces.
+Make sure to pay attention to this detail when purchasing your tickets and don’t miss your time!
+Check out my post “Weekend Getaway to Granada” for more tips on visiting Granada and the Alhambra.